rictorlome/slim/README.md

 DONE.
 Add redirect to channel if you are searching one you are in.
 9. Add escape to exit modals.
 DONE.
 Add icon on browser tab.
-11. Remove hover effect on channel and dm.
+DONE.
+Remove hover effect on channel and dm.
 12. Add scroll to DM and Channel category row.